What are Hybrid Clinical Trials?

 How Technology is Changing Clinical Trials

-- Wearable Devices – Smartwatches and biosensors allow continuous health monitoring without frequent clinic visits.
+- Wearable Devices – Smartwatches and biosensors track health data continuously, sending results to the research team without requiring a clinic visit.

-- Video Consultations & Telehealth – Patients can check in with doctors remotely, reducing the need for in-person appointments.
+- Video Consultations & Telehealth – Video consultations allow doctors to check in with participants remotely, review symptoms, and assess wellbeing without an in-person appointment.

-- Electronic Data Collection – Secure online platforms help researchers collect and analyze data more efficiently.
+- Electronic Data Collection – Secure online platforms replace paper forms, making it faster to collect and review participant data.

 Where Can You Find Hybrid Clinical Trial Opportunities?